Westerns of 1969: Still in the Saddle Film Series

 Sunday | Mar 1 | 2:00 pm

-Directed by Sam Peckinpah and starring William Holden, Ernest Borgnine, and Robert Ryan, takes place in 1913 when aging Texas outlaws steal guns for a Mexican general and get caught in a bloody shoot-out as frontier life gives way to modernity in the midst of the Mexican Revolution.
+This movie, directed by Sam Peckinpah and starring William Holden, Ernest Borgnine, and Robert Ryan, takes place in 1913 when aging Texas outlaws steal guns for a Mexican general and get caught in a bloody shoot-out as frontier life gives way to modernity in the midst of the Mexican Revolution.
 The script, by director Sam Peckinpah, Roy N. Sickner and Walon Green, was nominated for Best Original Screenplay.

 Rating: R